 Showing Some Skin

-A premium was placed on natural light, and every effort was made to ensure that the whole of each office space was provided as much exposure as possible.
-To that end, our design’s most striking visual feature is also highly functional: a “floating,” perforated skin that shrouds the building’s exterior.
-Inspired by the play of light on water and influenced by the uneven natural geometry of Ellsworth Kelly and Agnes Martin , the skin is designed to dematerialize, visually lightening the structure’s mass while functionally providing the glass façade relief from the full brunt of the sun.
-Natural light is gently filtered in from all directions and proportionally spread across the entirety of the interior surface area.
+Our design’s most striking visual feature is inspired by the play of light on water and influenced by the uneven natural geometry of Ellsworth Kelly and Agnes Martin .
+The skin is designed to dematerialize, visually lightening the structure’s mass while, as previously noted, functionally providing relief from the full brunt of the sun.

 An Office Perch with Ocean Views

 The structure encompasses four levels of parking—two subterranean, one at grade and one above grade—and four floors of open workspace , reflecting the modern trend in office planning and culture.
-Each of the four units are approximately 40,000 square feet and 15 feet floor to floor, with the entirety of the concrete superstructure left exposed.
+Each of the four units is approximately 40,000 square feet with a 15-foot floor height.
+The entirety of the concrete superstructure left exposed.

 Due to zoning restrictions, the building’s top floor could not share a common border and exceed 20,000 square feet.
 In order to maintain the desired area requirements, a gap was introduced mid-floor and a sky garden created.
-Located approximately 70 feet above natural grade, the sky garden allows views towards Baldwin Hills and the Pacific Ocean, and provides tenants with a wind-shielded terrace that can be used for impromptu meetings or casual workspaces.
+Located approximately 70 feet above natural grade, the space allows for views towards Baldwin Hills and the Pacific Ocean, and provides tenants with a wind-shielded terrace that can be used for impromptu meetings or as casual workspaces.